CheXseg: Combining Expert Annotations with DNN-generated Saliency Maps for X-ray Segmentation: Abstract

 \section{Abstract}

 Medical image segmentation models are typically supervised by expert annotations at the pixel-level, which can be expensive to acquire.
 In this work, we propose a method that combines the high quality of pixel-level expert annotations with the scale of coarse DNN-generated saliency maps for training multi-label semantic segmentation models.
-We demonstrate the application of our semi-supervised method, which we call CheXseg, on multi-label chest x-ray interpretation.
-We find that CheXseg improves upon the performance (mIoU) of fully-supervised methods that use only pixel-level expert annotations by 13.4\% and weakly-supervised methods that use only DNN-generated saliency maps by 91.2\%.
-Furthermore, we implement a semi-supervised method using knowledge distillation and find that though it is outperformed by CheXseg, it exceeds the performance (mIoU) of the best fully-supervised method by 4.83\%.
-Our best method is able to match radiologist agreement on three out of ten pathologies and reduces the overall performance gap by 71.6\% as compared to weakly-supervised methods.
+We demonstrate the application of our semi-supervised method, which we call CheXseg, on multi-label chest X-ray interpretation.
+We find that CheXseg improves upon the performance (mIoU) of fully-supervised methods that use only pixel-level expert annotations by 9.7\% and weakly-supervised methods that use only DNN-generated saliency maps by 73.1\%.
+Our best method is able to match radiologist agreement on three out of ten pathologies and reduces the overall performance gap by 57.2\% as compared to weakly-supervised methods.